develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 I can almost hear you saying, *"this is great, but didn't you just say that players and events reside in separate collections?"*

 Sure I did!
-Now we are coming to the point that when we can instantiate composite Pydantic models from complex nested JSON files, then we are actually able to instantiate them from MongoDB split over multiple collections as well.
+Now we are coming to the point that if we can instantiate composite Pydantic models from complex nested JSON files, then we are actually able to instantiate them from MongoDB structures split over multiple collections as well.

 Let's write a MongoDB aggregation pipeline that composes a complete JSON document as describe above from three different collections: